skyndfly/laradocker/README.md

-# Установка
+# Install

-Используйте команду `docker-compose up -d` для запуска контейнеров.
+Use the command `docker-compose up -d` to start the containers.
-Используйте команду `docker-compose down` для остановки контейнеров.
+Use the command `docker-compose down` to stop the containers.